 Community service activities may not benefit you academically — although some might — but they do have a lot to offer you in the way of personal growth.
 As with your other extracurricular interests, look for activities that complement and utilize your strengths both academically and personally.

 For instance, if you are interested in teaching or pursuing an education-related major or career, you might consider tutoring at your high school, a local after-school community center that provides programming to youth, or other programs in your area (many nonprofits offer after-school programs to students of all ages and are likely to welcome volunteers to work with their students).
 If you are planning on majoring in biology as part of a pre-med track, look into volunteering at a local clinic or hospital.
 There are numerous possibilities.

 If you are not sure where to start looking for ideas, try looking online for local volunteering opportunities, asking teachers, family friends, or your guidance counselor, or approaching local nonprofits.

 For more information on choosing volunteering or other extracurricular activities, check out our comprehensive guide.

 Nontraditional Community Service

-Ultimately, you should seek out community service opportunities that are worthwhile not just because you can boast an award you received on your college application; they should have intrinsic value to you beyond that.
-Additionally, discussing out-of-the-box community service may serve you well in other areas of your application beyond the activities section—for instance, it might make a great essay topic.
+Ultimately, you should seek out community service opportunities that are worthwhile not just because you can boast about an award you received on your college application; they should have intrinsic value to you beyond that.
+Additionally, discussing out-of-the-box community service may serve you well in other areas of your application beyond the activities section; for instance, it might make a great essay topic.

 That doesn’t mean that leadership positions you have held in or awards you have won through community service organizations are not valuable or will not contribute to your own personal growth; rather, it is important to remember that not all community service carries an obvious label or quantifiable component.